stuartthomas25/honors-thesis/notes/notes.md

     May be a shortcut to calculate the gradient flow :[@luscher2010]:
         - Used with $SU(3)$ but not $O(3)$.
         - Could be mapped but the mathematics are very difficult (see general technique in [@munthe-kaas1999]).
-        - Note that Bietenholz does not use L\"uscher's method.
+        - Note that Bietenholz does not use Lüscher's method.

 - Internal Energy:
     - Run 100x100 and compare with specific $\beta$ values from Table 1 [@berg1981].